JeremiahKaren/35percent.github.io/heygate-regeneration-faq.md

 ![](/img/DVSreport_managementfee.png)
 *Extract from the [DVS's review](http://crappistmartin.github.io/images/DVSreport_HeygateOutline.pdf) on the Heygate figures*

-    Furthermore, the amount of 'overage' (if any) is calculated by Lend Lease, which has a track record for accounting disputes over such agreements; in April 2012 it was [fined](http://www.nytimes.com/2012/04/25/nyregion/lend-lease-expected-to-admit-to-fraud-scheme.html) $56m for overbilling authorities on a major public works contract in New York; in Dec 2012 it was [sued](http://www.smh.com.au/nsw/valuation-dispute-poses-threat-to-1b-return-from-barangaroo-20121206-2ay9e.html) by city authorities over its calculation of overage on a similar size regeneration scheme in Sydney (which the authorities [lost](http://www.smh.com.au/nsw/barangaroo-public-works-in-doubt-after-government-loses-court-battle-with-lend-lease-20140821-106lke.html)); and in 2014 it was embroiled in a [High Court battle](http://www.pitcher.com.au/news/lend-lease-decision-impact-property-development-arrangements) with authorities over the terms of a development contract in Northern Australia.
+* The amount of 'overage' payable (if any) is calculated by Lend Lease, which has a track record for accounting disputes over such agreements; in April 2012 it was [fined](http://www.nytimes.com/2012/04/25/nyregion/lend-lease-expected-to-admit-to-fraud-scheme.html) $56m for overbilling authorities on a major public works contract in New York; in Dec 2012 it was [sued](http://www.smh.com.au/nsw/valuation-dispute-poses-threat-to-1b-return-from-barangaroo-20121206-2ay9e.html) by city authorities over its calculation of overage on a similar size regeneration scheme in Sydney (which the authorities [lost](http://www.smh.com.au/nsw/barangaroo-public-works-in-doubt-after-government-loses-court-battle-with-lend-lease-20140821-106lke.html)); and in 2014 it was embroiled in a [High Court battle](http://www.pitcher.com.au/news/lend-lease-decision-impact-property-development-arrangements) with authorities over the terms of a development contract in Northern Australia.

 * In Feb 2013, Southwark's Cabinet Member for Regeneration admitted in a local press [article](http://heygate.github.io/img/SNDocumentBlunder7Feb2013.pdf) that _"currently viability tests suggested there was unlikely to be any profit"_ from the Heygate deal.
 This was further backed up by the Council's Project Director in Jan 2014, when he confirmed the possibility of _"the council receiving little or nothing from the profit-share provision in the Regeneration Agreement."_[^7]